Waste Management (environment) in Ireland Essay Sample

 It generates employment opportunities

-Since this industry is growing rapidly a huge amount of labor force is required to work right from the collection of wastes to the disposal of it.
+Since this industry is growing rapidly a huge amount of the labour force is required to work right from the collection of wastes to the disposal of them.
 Every step of the waste management process requires manpower and employment of the people which can be fulfilled through the waste management industries.

 It reduces pollution in the environment